keboola/developers-docs/extend/docker/quick-start.md

 {% endhighlight %}

-The sample request corresponds to the following setting in the UI (though the UI for your component will become available only when your extension is complete and [registered](/extend/registration/)).
+The sample request corresponds to the following setting in the UI (though the UI for your component will become available only after your extension has been completed and [registered](/extend/registration/)).

 {: .image-popup}
 ![Configuration Screenshot](/extend/docker/configuration-sample.png)

-Alternatively -- to quickly get the picture, you can download a [random sample data folder](/extend/docker/data.zip), which can be used together with the above [sample application](https://github.com/keboola/docs-docker-example-basic).
+Alternatively -- to quickly get the picture, download a [random sample data folder](/extend/docker/data.zip), which can be used together with the above [sample application](https://github.com/keboola/docs-docker-example-basic).

-## Step 5 -- Running the application with sample data
+## Step 5 -- Running the Application with Sample Data
-Once you have prepared the data folder with sample data and configuration, you can inject it into the Docker image.
+Once you have prepared the data folder with sample data and configuration, inject it into the Docker Image.
-In addition to the options shown in the example, there are many [other options](/extend/common-interface/config-file/)
+In addition to the options shown in the example, there are many [other options](/extend/common-interface/config-file/) available.

 When you run an image, a *container* is created in which the application is running isolated.
 Use the following command to run the image:

     docker run --volume=physicalhostpath:/data/ imageTag

-Image tag can be either the tag you supplied in the `--tag` parameter for `docker build` or the image hash you received when the image was build (`ded` in the above example).
+An Image tag can be either the tag you supplied in the `--tag` parameter for `docker build` or the image hash you received when the image was build (`ded` in the above example).
 The physical host path depends on the system you are running.
 If in doubt, see [Setting up Docker](/extend/docker/tutorial/setup/#sharing-files).
 In our example image with default Windows installation of Docker, this would be: